hashicorp/consul/website/source/docs/commands/lock.html.markdown

 uses the [leader election algorithm](/docs/guides/leader-election.html).

 If the lock holder count is more than one, then a semaphore is used instead.
-A semaphore allows more than a single holder, but the is less efficient than a simple lock.
+A semaphore allows more than a single holder, but this is less efficient than a simple lock.
 This follows the [semaphore algorithm](/docs/guides/semaphore.html).

 All locks using the same prefix must agree on the value of `-n`.
 If conflicting